LKlinke/Prodigy/README.md

 In case of loopy programs, given an almost-surely terminating loop `while(G) {B}` and a loop-free (specification) program `I` (also called _invariant_), Prodigy checks whether `while(G) {B}` and `I` are _equivalent_ programs, i.e., whether they yield the same output distribution on every possible input distribution.

 For more technical details, please refer to our OOPSLA'24 paper:
-> Lutz Klinkenberg, Christian Blumenthal, Mingshuai Chen, Darion Haase, Joost-Pieter Katoen: Exact Bayesian Inference for Loopy Probabilistic Programs.
-Conditionally accepted for OOPSLA'24 (as enclosed in the zipfile).
+> Lutz Klinkenberg, Christian Blumenthal, Mingshuai Chen, Darion Haase, Joost-Pieter Katoen: Exact Bayesian Inference for Loopy Probabilistic Programs using Generating Functions.
+Accepted for OOPSLA'24 (as enclosed in the artifact). https://doi.org/10.1145/3649844

 ## Contents